Franchy Cordero Player Props: Yankees vs. Guardians

 |Games w/1+ RBI

+- Guardians pitchers combine to give up 10 home runs (0.8 per game), the ninth-fewest in the league.

-- The Guardians will look to Gaddis (0-0) in his third start of the season.
+- Battenfield will make his first start of the season for the Guardians.

-- In his most recent appearance on Wednesday, the right-hander tossed six scoreless innings against the Oakland Athletics while surrendering one hit.
+- The right-hander is making his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.